owncloud/ocis/docs/eos.md

 -rw-r--r--   1 einstein users              10 Jul  1 15:24 newfile.txt
 ```

-If the upload did not work, run `docker-compose exec mgm-master eos space set default on` then try again.

-If the problem persists, please check the [troubleshooting section](#troubleshooting).
+If the problem persists, please check the [troubleshooting section about uploads](#creation-and-upload-of-files-does-not-work).

 ## Further exploration